drunkard/ceph-readable-doc/html/_sources/radosgw/placement.rst.txt

         --index-pool default.rgw.temporary.index \
         --data-extra-pool default.rgw.temporary.non-ec

-.. note:: With default placement target settings, RGW stores an object's first data chunk in the RADOS "head" object along
+.. note:: With default placement target settings, RGW stores an object's first data chunk in the RADOS `HEAD` object along
           with XATTR metadata.
 The `--placement-inline-data=false` flag may be passed with the `zone placement add` or `zone placement modify` commands to change this behavior for new objects stored on the target.
           When data is stored inline (default), it may provide an advantage for read/write workloads since the first chunk of